Autumn olive - Eleagnus umbellata

 Photo: Great Swamp Watershed Association, NJ

 Russian olive is Elaeagnus angustifolia, above.
 Called oleaster in Europe.

 Many people confuse the two.
 I used to, too.
-But Russian olive an elongated oval, and greeny-yellow.
+But Russian olive is an elongated oval, and greeny-yellow.
 Mealy rather than juicy.
 The fruit of both are technically drupes, as the pit is on the inside, surrounded by flesh.
 They are mini stone fruit - like peaches, apricots, cherries.
-Berries have the seeds arranged on the outside.

 Both are edible.
 Both are highly invasive.
 Neither is related to the olives we brine and cure in oil.
 That is Olea europea.